Tim Langford Creative showreel

 Tim Langford’s working life exemplifies the dualism of his profession: producing passion projects at TLC, while also hiring himself out as globetrotting freelancer – notably, in the Middle East.
 He’s unusual among current practitioners in discussing what he dubs the “negotiated struggle” of filmmaking with informed reference to its history.

-His MA thesis on corporate film centred on Robert Flaherty’s classic Louisiana Story (1948), with which he draws modern parallels here.
+His MA thesis on corporate film centred on Robert Flaherty’s classic Louisiana Story (1948).
 The realist in him acknowledges being in “the propaganda business”.
 The idealist insists “the work should have beauty… the task is to reveal it and then make it shine.”
 They unite around what works.
 Langford seeks “consensus” between client, producer and audience to humanise corporate messaging.

 Having started in educational community video, Langford co-founded indie production company Multiple Image in 1986.
 They hit the headlines with We’re Not Mad – We’re Angry!
 (1986), a Channel 4 docudrama about psychiatric issues, so controversial he found himself defending it on Right to Reply.
 But Multiple Image also picked up corporate commissions.